SMARTlab-Purdue/SMART-TeleLoad/README.md

 ## Instruction tutorial
-SMART-TeleLoad was inititaly developed in Python 3.8 under a Linux environment (e.g., Ubuntu 20.04), so it many not wokr on any other operating systems.
+SMART-TeleLoad was inititaly developed in Python 3.8 under a Linux environment (e.g., Ubuntu 20.04), so it may not work on any other operating systems.

 Before starting this program, your machine should have enabled cuDNN on OpenCV and below python libaries to run the main GUI program: